vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/inverted_pendulum_optimal_control/README.md

 - Practical experience with ROS2 and Gazebo simulation

 ### Extra Credit Options
-Students can implement reinforcement learning approaches for extra credit:

-1. Basic RL Implementation (up to 15 points):
+Students can implement reinforcement learning for extra credit (up to 30 points):

+1. Reinforcement Learning Implementation:
    - Implement a basic DQN (Deep Q-Network) controller
    - Train the agent to stabilize the pendulum
    - Compare performance with the LQR controller
    - Document training process and results

-2. Advanced RL Features (up to 10 points):
-   - Implement experience replay
-   - Add target network updates
-   - Use prioritized experience replay
-   - Implement continuous action space (e.g., DDPG, SAC)

-3. RL Analysis and Visualization (up to 5 points):
    - Create training progress visualizations
-   - Analyze learning curves
+   - Analyze and compare performance with LQR
-   - Compare different hyperparameter settings
-   - Visualize learned Q-values or policy

 ## Implementation